-- practice.
-The ERG was advised by its clinical experts that these patient characteristics were associated with improved outcomes, although it also noted that this effect would be observed across both treatment arms of the trial. - The ERG was advised by its clinical experts that the cardiac device use observed at baseline in the trial was lower than is typical in UK clinical practice. - 3.35 The ERG was advised by its clinical experts that the dose of valsartan (in sacubitril valsartan) in the PARADIGM-HF trial was higher than that typically prescribed in UK clinical practice.
+- The ERG was advised by its clinical experts that the cardiac device use observed at baseline in the trial was lower than is typical in UK clinical practice. - 3.35 The ERG was advised by its clinical experts that the dose of valsartan (in sacubitril valsartan) in the PARADIGM-HF trial was higher than that typically prescribed in UK clinical practice.
 The ERG noted that the target dose of sacubitril valsartan was 200 mg twice daily, of which 103 mg is valsartan, which is equivalent to a 160 mg dose of valsartan given alone.
 The ERG noted that this dose was, according to the summary of product characteristics, the maximum dose allowed in clinical trials for valsartan monotherapy.
 According to clinical expert opinion provided to the ERG it is uncommon for patients to tolerate such high doses of valsartan in UK clinical practice.
-The ERG noted several factors that were likely to have contributed to the increased tolerability of valsartan in the trial: - At baseline, around 78% of patients were taking an ACE inhibitor and around 23% of patients were taking an ARB. - Around 70% of patients had been diagnosed with heart failure for over 1 year. - The minimum tolerability inclusion criterion in the PARADIGM-HF protocol defined a minimum tolerable dose of valsartan (160 mg daily), which appears to be higher than the average dose tolerated by patients in UK clinical practice.

-Patients in the trial did not have any serious comorbidities and death was included as a reason for discontinuation in both the trial and the CPRD analysis.
+The ERG noted several factors that were likely to have contributed to the increased tolerability of valsartan in the trial: - At baseline, around 78% of patients were taking an ACE inhibitor and around 23% of patients were taking an ARB. - Around 70% of patients had been diagnosed with heart failure for over 1 year. - The minimum tolerability inclusion criterion in the PARADIGM-HF protocol defined a minimum tolerable dose of valsartan (160 mg daily), which appears to be higher than the average dose tolerated by patients in UK clinical practice. - Patients in the trial did not have any serious co-morbidities and death was included as a reason for discontinuation in both the trial and the CPRD analysis.

-The ERG stated that the higher dose of valsartan tolerated by patients in the trial affected the observed discontinuation of study drugs, which it suggested was likely to be higher in UK clinical practice than it was in the trial.
+The ERG stated that the higher dose of valsartan tolerated by patients in the trial had an impact on the observed discontinuation of study drugs, which it suggested was likely to be higher in UK clinical practice than it was in the trial.